charlesreid1/swartz-mechanizer/README.md

 In the case that something goes wrong, you will probably have to edit the get_journal_info() function.
 (The get_journal_info() function needs to be able to understand and parse the TITLE tags on the page to function properly.
 This could/should be changed to look more intelligently in other places.)

-If you need more fine-tuned control over the range of volumes or issues to download, I suggest combining this script with xargs.
+If you need more fine-tuned control over the range of volumes or issues to download, I suggest combining this script with bash for loops.

 This is meant to be a barely-sufficient script, and thus will not have a bunch of bells and whistles.